Esztergb/doggy-gps/README.md

 ## Usage
-The user will need to click on the "FIND YOUR DOG" button on the homepage and will bring them to the search page.
+The user will need to click on the "FIND YOUR DOG" button on the homepage and it will bring them to the search page.
 There the user will type in a dog breed and a list of attributes will display.
 If interested in that breed, it will immediately show in the search below to find available dogs to adopt.

 ## Project Status